thdaemon/pixiv-novel-saver/README.md

 	- [ ] Creation Date

 	- [x] Uploaded Date

+- [x] Post-hook: run a command for each downloaded/ignored novel

 - [ ] Implement all unimplemented options (`(not impl)` in `-h` usage)